 That became their toast as Hermione poured her friend another glass and refilled her own.
-They drank together to the downfall of those they hated and the impending triumph of the Dark side.
+They drank together to the downfall of their enemies and the impending triumph of the Dark side.

 "D'you know – d'you know how I can reach the Dark Lord to tell him about the plan?" she asked.
-"An owl won't be fast – and safe – enough, I think."
+"An owl won't be fast or safe enough, I think."

 Bellatrix shook her long hair out of her face regretfully.
 "Not even I know where the Dark Lord is at this moment.
 He changes his location very often to keep the Aurors off his tracks, and while an owl bearing a letter addressed with his name can find him, it is he who initiates all other contact with us.
 You will have to wait for a summons.
 I may be able to speak to him on your behalf when he summons me next time, maybe even tonight … he can summon only select Death Eaters instead of the entire inner circle," she explained.

-Bellatrix's dark eyes snapped to her, suddenly narrow with suspicion.
+Bellatrix's dark eyes snapped to her, suddenly narrow with suspicion and the beginnings of rage.
 "Has he summoned you alone?"

 Hermione shook her head quickly.
-"No." She pushed her bushy hair behind her ears.
+"No. Never."
+She pushed her bushy hair behind her ears.
 "But I know how it works … the spell, I mean.
 I'm familiar with the Protean Charm and – and the other enchantments woven into the mark.
-We worked on Team Information Transmission spells in Auror training … there was this class called Contact and Collaboration; I passed with top marks, and it's useful knowledge, really handy in espionage …"
+We worked on Team Information Transmission spells in Auror training … there was this class called Contact and Collaboration; I passed with top marks, and it's useful knowledge, really handy for spying."